elpou88/awesome-move-security/README.md

 > A curated list of Move language security resources organized by dialect: Sui Move and Aptos Move smart contract auditing, vulnerability research, and security best practices.

 **Move** is a smart contract language originally developed by Meta (formerly Facebook) for the Diem blockchain, now powering Sui and Aptos.
-Unlike Solidity, Move features a resource-oriented programming model with built-in safety guarantees, yet security vulnerabilities remain possible—making specialized security knowledge essential.
+Unlike Solidity, Move features a resource-oriented programming model with built-in safety guarantees, yet security vulnerabilities remain possible.

 ---